 - shortness of breath (difficulty breathing)

-To diagnose popcorn lung, your doctor will do a full physical exam and will ask you several questions about your health history.
+To diagnose popcorn lung, your doctor will do a full physical exam and ask you several questions about your health history.
 In addition, they may want to perform some testing such as:

 Treatment for popcorn lung can be different for every patient, depending on how severe the symptoms are.
 The most effective treatment for popcorn lung is to stop inhaling the chemicals that cause it.